(309) 555-0100

 Homeowner maintenance context

-Some fan replacement requests come from homeowners who are being proactive — the system is old, the home has changed, the basement is getting more use, or a recent radon test raised a flag.
-Framing fan replacement as part of responsible system maintenance is accurate and useful.
-It doesn't require exaggerating risk or inventing a technician identity to make the point.
+Some fan replacement requests come from homeowners who are being proactive — the system is old, the home has changed, the basement is getting more use, an annual radon system check raised a question, or a recent radon test raised a flag.
+Framing fan replacement as part of responsible system maintenance is accurate without exaggerating risk.

 Noise and performance concerns